 1. Complete a Program in Practical Nursing.

 The Missouri Board of Nursing requires prospective practical nurses to successfully complete a program in practical nursing.1 Programs in Missouri must be approved by the Missouri Board of Nursing to qualify graduates for licensure.1 A list of approved programs for practical nursing is available on the Missouri Board of Nursing website.2 Graduate pass rates on the National Council Licensure Examination are also available.3 An official transcript demonstrating graduation should be submitted to the Missouri Board of Nursing immediately on graduation to streamline licensure.4

 2. Take an Approved Course in IV Therapy, If Desired.

-Licensed practical nurses in Missouri can become certified in IV therapy by completing a course approved by the Missouri Board of Nursing and an eight hour practicum experience.5 A list of approved IV therapy courses is available.6 An LPN / IV Therapy Course Certification Listing must be submitted to the Missouri Board of Nursing within sixty days of completing the IV therapy course.7
+Licensed practical nurses in Missouri can become certified in IV therapy by completing a course approved by the Missouri Board of Nursing and an eight-hour practicum experience.5 A list of approved IV therapy courses is available.6 An LPN/IV Therapy Course Certification Listing must be submitted to the Missouri Board of Nursing within 60 days of completing the IV therapy course.7

 3. Complete the Missouri Criminal Background Check.

 Missouri requires prospective practical nurses to undergo a criminal background check.
 To complete this check, candidates should visit the Missouri Automated Criminal History Portal at http://www.machs.mo.gov/ and register for a background check using the registration number “0001”.4

 After registration applicants will receive a TCN number, which should be written down or printed out.4 Applicants must take this TCN number to a Missouri Automated Criminal History fingerprinting site, which can be located through 3M Cogent, a third party fingerprinting service retained by the Missouri State Highway Patrol.8